Resentment in Relationships: How to Identify and Overcome It

 Breakup of a Relationship

-If left uncontrolled, resentment can build to a breaking point that ends the partnership.
+If left unaddressed, resentment can escalate to a breaking point that ultimately ends the partnership.
 A breakup may result from the ongoing negativity, mistrust, and emotional distance being too much to handle.

 Effect on Emotional and Mental Health